French head to polls as Macron battles for majority in parliament | Politics

 French voters cast their ballots on Sunday in the first of two rounds that will decide whether President Emmanuel Macron gets a working majority in parliament or ends up without the support needed to drive through his reform agenda.

 Less than two months after re-election, Macron faces a strong challenge from a united left-wing bloc that polls show could deprive the president of an outright majority even if it does not take control of parliament.
-Government insiders expect a relatively poor showing in Sunday's first-round for Macron's coalition "Ensemble", with record numbers of voters seen abstaining.
-Hard-left firebrand Jean-Luc Melenchon's bloc hopes to capitalize on anger over the rising cost of living.
+Government insiders expect a relatively poor showing in Sunday's first round for Macron's coalition "Ensemble", with record numbers of voters seen abstaining.
+Hard-left firebrand Jean-Luc Melenchon's bloc hopes to capitalise on anger over the rising cost of living.

 "We expect a difficult first round.
 Voters will want to send a signal," a government source told Reuters.
-"But we're counting on the second round to show that Melenchon's program is fantasy."
-Voter turnout in mainland France (excluding overseas territories) at 1000 GMT came to 18.4%, the lowest turnout seen in at least 20 years for the first round of parliamentary elections, according to the interior ministry's data, though it was only 19.2% in the last election at this stage.
+"But we're counting on the second round to show that Melenchon's programme is fantasy."
+Voter turnout in mainland France (excluding overseas territories) at 1500 GMT came at 39.4%, the lowest seen in at least 20 years for a first round of parliamentary elections, according to interior ministry data.
+It was only 40.8% in the last election at this stage, however.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)